lamsremi/binary_classification/README.md

 ### Using a virtual environment

-Firt create the virtual environment :
+First create the virtual environment :

 ```
 $ python3 -m venv path_to_the_env